AP Election Brief | What to expect in Mississippi's runoff primaries

 WHO GETS TO VOTE

-The runoff primary is limited only to voters who cast ballots in the Aug.
-8 primary election in districts where no candidate received a majority of the vote.
-Voters may participate only with the same party as they did in the Aug.
+The runoff primary is open to registered voters in districts where no candidate received a majority of the vote in the Aug.
 8 primary.
+Voters in the runoff may only cast ballots for the same party as they did in the primary.
+Republican primary voters may only vote in a Republican runoff, and Democratic primary voters may only vote in a Democratic runoff.
+Registered voters who did not vote on the Aug.
+8 primary may participate in either party’s runoff in their home district.

 DECISION NOTES